msteijaert/smurff/README.md

 BLAS_LIBRARIES=E:\openblas_install_64\lib\libopenblas.dll.a
 ```

-Add path to OpenBlas binaries as in the example:
+Add path to OpenBLAS binaries as in the example:
 ```
 E:\openblas_install_64\bin
 ```